hashchange/cloudypass/Readme.md

 ##### Why WSL?

 It might seem that using Bash scripts in WSL is a pretty roundabout way of automating the synchronization, and in fact it is.
 I simply didn't want to spend the time to get familiar with Powershell for this project.
 I know my way around Bash scripting, so that's what I used.

+As it turned out, working with WSL [had its own set of challenges](.scripts/dev-support/Notes/Developer%20Notes.md).

-Should Keepass ever be ported to macOS, this will be an asset, as Linux Bash scripts usually don't need much adjustment to run on a Mac.
+Should Keepass ever be ported to macOS, however, the WSL/Bash approach will be an asset.
+Linux Bash scripts usually don't need much adjustment to run on a Mac.

 ##### Finally, I would like to thank ...

-- ... the contributers to the Keepass forum who provided their thoughts [in this discussion](https://sourceforge.net/p/keepass/discussion/329220/thread/a9aab281bd/), years ago.
+- ... the contributors to the Keepass forum who provided their thoughts [in this discussion](https://sourceforge.net/p/keepass/discussion/329220/thread/a9aab281bd/), years ago.
 It eventually led to this project.
 - ... [the developer behind Keepass](https://keepass.info/contact.html) who put all that work into it, consistently over many years.
 Thank you.

 ## Release Notes